Avoid Bankruptcy Mistakes

 Want another example?
 We’ve seen clients who were told to “run up” their credit cards before they filed bankruptcy.
 This will not work and may result in terrible consequences depending on the amounts, the type of items purchased and the timing of the purchases.
 Keep in mind that the Bankruptcy Code has some very specific limitations on your financial conduct before you file bankruptcy, and this includes credit cards and credit accounts.
 And the consequences of getting this wrong are serious and may at least delay the date after which you will be able to file for relief under the Bankruptcy Code.

-Don’t consider filing bankruptcy without first speaking with an expert bankruptcy lawyer.
+Don’t consider filing chapter 7 bankruptcy without first speaking with an expert bankruptcy lawyer.
 The laws that apply are quite complicated—often involving both State law and Federal Bankruptcy law and rules.
 If you are thinking about filing a case “pro per” (acting as your own lawyer), think again.
 There are a multitude of critical decisions that must be made in connection with your case and your paperwork.

 An expert bankruptcy lawyer will understand how to guide you through each of these decisions.
 And a paralegal service (document filing service) will not be able to give you legal advice or to appear with you in Court when any problems arise in your case or in your paperwork.
 There is simply no substitute for getting assistance from an expert with specific bankruptcy experience and legal training.